 Laser and inkjet printers both have their merits when it comes to printing journal supplies.
 I use them both interchangeably depending on the project.

-I also use a wide format Epson Artisan 1430 inkjet and a Canon ImageClass color laser (see images).
-This Epson model allows me to print on 12x12 paper and uses a multi cartridge system as opposed to tri-color, which makes a huge difference in the image quality.
-I use only Epson brand cartridges and have found they go a long way.
+I also use a wide format Epson Artisan 1430 inkjet (the most recent comparable equivalent is the XP-15000) and a Canon ImageClass color laser .
+The wide format Epson allows me to print on 12x12 paper and uses a multi cartridge system as opposed to tri-color, which makes a huge difference in the image quality.
+I use only Epson brand cartridges and have found they go a very long way.
 This is due in part to the photo paper's quality and the ink quality, which isn't always as high in knock off cartridges.
-The laser toner cartridges in my Canon are also brand name and last a very long time.
+The laser toner cartridges in my Canon are also Canon and last a very long time.

-But there are a few ways to incorporate the antiqued look of coffee dyed paper with inkjet images.
+There are a few ways to incorporate the antiqued look of coffee dyed paper even if you use inkjet images.